 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Electric Streetcars (approx. 1.4 miles away); The Village Park (approx. 1.4 miles away); Wooden Wheels (approx. 1.4 miles away); Many Tools and Many Tasks (approx. 1.4 miles away); Village of Romeo (approx. 1.4 miles away); From the Foundry Fires (approx. 1.4 miles away); Helen Starkweather (approx. 1.4 miles away); Lakeville Auxiliary Hall (approx. 5.6 miles away).
 Touch for a list and map of all markers in Romeo.

 Also see . . .
-About Simpson Park Camp Meeting Grounds.
-Includes a history of the the campground.
-(Submitted on September 15, 2018, by Joel Seewald of Madison Heights, Michigan.)
+About Simpson Park Camp Meeting Grounds (Submitted on September 15, 2018, by Joel Seewald of Madison Heights, Michigan.)

 Categories. • Churches & Religion • Parks & Recreational Areas •